-- Get Dressed.
+- Dress.
 Shower, hair, light makeup.
 Yeah, it’s probably going to be hot and humid and you might even get drenched but I know I feel better about taking a pic if I’ve done at least a baseline for looking human.
 It also helps with number three…

 - Be in the pictures.
 Take pictures of your kids for sure.
-But, you are there no matter how hot sweaty and frizzy-haired.
+No matter how hot sweaty and frizzy-haired, you are there too.
 Take a selfie, ask someone to help, set a timer, but get in that picture, Momma!
 (And, if nothing else do it first and then go get drenched in humidity.
 P.S. convert your pics to black and white, it is universally flattering)

 - Don’t force a kid to ride a roller coaster.
 Use the rider exchange so you both parents can still ride and you will not have to wait in line again.

 - Water, water, water.
 Just because the restaurants offer sodas doesn’t mean they don’t offer water.
 You need it.
 Drink lots.
 Make your kids drink lots.
 Plus, it’s free!